310mc/https-310mc.github.io-tl/source/_posts/motor_show/snails_pace.md

 {% endbubble %}

 {% bubble Tetora %}
-Ahaha, but even if they say we’re free to do as we like, we probably can’t do it the Ryuseitai way — by putting on a hero show, right?
+Ahaha, but even if they say we’re free to do as we like, we prolly can’t do it the Ryuseitai way — by putting on a hero show, right?
 {% endbubble %}

 {% bubble Shinobu %}